CallumBeaney/CallumBeaney/README.md

   - [漢字連鎖 Kanji/Hanzi Chainer](https://github.com/CallumBeaney/kanji-hanzi-chainer) is a phone app for practicing hand-writing Chinese characters by chaining them by their shared components e.g. 虫 蟲 虹 工 紅 疇 寸 吋 囗 吐 土.
   - [二漢字複合語狩猟](https://github.com/CallumBeaney/kanji-pair-game) is a wordsearch game in which you must find 8 two-character Japanese words in a shuffled grid of 16 kanji.
   - [people](https://github.com/CallumBeaney/people) is a CLI tool for tracking the number of days since you have made contact with your network.
+  - [Symbolic Notation Converter](https://github.com/CallumBeaney/Symbolic-Notation-Converter) is a LaTeX alternative that converts coded input to math notation: `all var in dd goe pi` → `∀𝑥 ∈ 𝔻 ≥ π`
   - [Tokenised Placenames Japan](https://github.com/CallumBeaney/Tokenized-Place-Names-Japan) is a list detailing 1714 of Japan's municipalities' placenames with tokenised hiragana.
-  - [Symbolic Notation Converter](https://github.com/CallumBeaney/Symbolic-Notation-Converter) is a LaTeX alternative that converts coded input to math notation: `all var in dd goe pi` → `∀𝑥 ∈ 𝔻 ≥ π`
   - [Linkedinify](https://callumbeaney.github.io/linkedinify/) is a bookmarklet/meme tool that adds linebreaks after full-stops.
   - [Regex or Obfuscation?](https://regex-or-obfuscation.web.app/) is a webgame that asks: do you know your `{{;({(/**/{({;;});});});}` from your `(?<=\\{)([^}]+)(?=\\})\` ?
+  - [Christmas Tree ASCII Business Card](https://github.com/CallumBeaney/christmas-tree-card/tree/main) is a seasonal ASCII animation that fits on the back of a 55x85mm business card.